 The Global Financial Crisis (GFC) impacted the world in all the worst ways it possibly could.
 Cinema is now telling the stories stemming from its immense impact and has been for throughout this decade.
 Those inhabiting the seedy underbelly of Wall Street are who so many films rightly vilify and target.
-But what, up till now, went unspoken for on the silver screen, was the new breed of criminal the GFC brought on by the dread and desperation it generated.
+But what, up till now, went unspoken for on the silver screen, was the new breed of criminal the GFC brought on by virtue of the dread and desperation it generated.
 Lorene Scafaria’s Hustlers tells that story, a true one at that, adapted from Jessica Pressler’s article on two women who, after years of legitimate work in strip clubs, decided they had no other choice but to drug and steal money from wealthy men.

 The film alters their names to Destiny (Constance Wu) and Ramona (Jennifer Lopez).
 Destiny is a youthful, almost innocent, figure when we first meet her starring into a back room mirror of her new working establishment.
 Quickly she is awed by the sheer amount of cash Ramona is thrown during a single stage dance, there’s so much she knocks it off the stage and doesn’t even blink.
 Wisely Destiny approaches her for guidance, and on a rooftop with one fur coat warming them both the unassuming beginning of a legitimately chilling group of criminals occurs.

-This is a practice that colloquially known as “fishing”.
+This is a practice colloquially known as “fishing”.
 When regular fishing began to fail, thanks to too many men managing to keep their wits about them, Ramona turned to a concoction of her own making, described to us as part Ketamine, part MDMA.
 “Just a sprinkle” as both the article and the film say, and it was as simple as that.
 Suddenly, after ingesting their spiked drinks, targeted men would end up so zoned out that they could be robbed blind, and none of them would ever have it in them to go to the police, and more than likely they wouldn’t even remember what happened.

 Throughout, the film sporadically cuts us back to Elizabeth (Julia Styles) who is interviewing Destiny in 2014 about their fishing and how they came to it.
 And all too soon for the characters of the past, her questions begin leading us to their downfall.
 In watching this, I saw so much of Goodfellas in the story; everything is very much about how Destiny defends what she tells us she did.